bytedeco/javacv/README.txt

 JavaCV also comes with helper classes and methods on top of OpenCV to facilitate its integration to the Java platform.
 Here is a small program demonstrating the most frequently useful parts:

 {{{
-import name.audet.samuel.javacv.*;
+import com.googlecode.javacv.*;
-import static name.audet.samuel.javacv.jna.cxcore.*;
+import static com.googlecode.javacv.jna.cxcore.*;
-import static name.audet.samuel.javacv.jna.cv.*;
+import static com.googlecode.javacv.jna.cv.*;

 public class Test2 {
     public static void main(String[] args) throws Exception {